QUB-ASL/bzzz/SET_UP.md

 # Software Set Up (THIS IS CURRENTLY A DRAFT)
 This documentation includes the relevant information on how to set up the software frome scratch.

-The following software has been tested on Raspberry Pi OS ....
+The following software has been tested on Raspberry Pi OS bookworm with Python 3.11.2 and pip 23.0.1

 ## Raspberry Pi OS
 The Raspberry Pi OS can be installed on a usb stick or SD card by using the Raspberry Pi Imager as described [here](https://www.raspberrypi.com/software/).

-We recomend using Raspberry Pi OS .... as it the most recent version we have tested on.
+We recomend using Raspberry Pi OS bookworm as it the most recent version we have tested on.

 ## Raspberry Pi Configuration